LucasCraveiro/Tax_Calculator/README.md

 ![Screenshot 2023-11-13 at 2 00 45 AM](https://github.com/LucasCraveiro/Tax_Calculator/assets/32401792/8fcf5891-44bc-4c48-8d1c-07ee2f3533fd)

-- Zod were used to validate the Income input.
+- Zod was used to validate the Income input.
 It shows error message when the user input is not satisfactory.

 ![Screenshot 2023-11-13 at 1 59 53 AM](https://github.com/LucasCraveiro/Tax_Calculator/assets/32401792/b46167ae-fbc6-41dc-a003-2c9e9234783b)